Holtzbrinck UK Tax Strategy Publication

 Our Approach to dealings with HMRC

 It is Holtzbrinck’s aim to maintain an open, transparent, honest, collaborative and constructive working relationship with HMRC.
-Within the Senior Accounting Officer process, we have a regular annual meeting with HMRC through our Customer Compliance Manager in which we disclose and discuss with HMRC any developments in the Group’s business, changes in the Group’s structure, tax risk, tax issues and status of the fulfilment of our tax filing, tax reporting and tax payment obligations as well as compliance with any new tax legislation.
+Within the Senior Accounting Officer process, we have a regular meeting with HMRC through our Customer Compliance Manager in which we disclose and discuss with HMRC any developments in the Group’s business, changes in the Group’s structure, tax risk, tax issues and status of the fulfilment of our tax filing, tax reporting and tax payment obligations as well as compliance with any new tax legislation.
+The UK group has a large business relationship with HMRC and this results in a formal risk assessment of the group by HMRC on a triennal basis.
+The group currently enjoys a Low Risk Rating.